gajus/waitehr/README.md

 waitehr https://gajus.com/ --contains "foo" "bar"

 Options:
   --help           Show help                                           [boolean] --version        Show version number                                 [boolean] --contains       Expected string(s).
-If multiple strings are provided, then all
+If multiple strings are provided, then
-                  of them must be contained in the response.             [array] --interval      How many seconds to sleep between every attempt.
+                   all of them must be contained in the response.        [array] --initial-delay  How many seconds to delay the first request.
+                                                           [number] [default: 0]
+  --interval       How many seconds to sleep between every attempt.
                                                            [number] [default: 1]
   --status-codes   Expected status code(s).
 If multiple status codes are
                    provided, then either will be accepted as valid.
                                                         [array] [default: "200"]
   --timeout        How many seconds to wait before giving up.      [default: 60]
 ```

 ## Alternatives